Scan to download

 Luba: So, is this your main way of setting goals and visions for yourself each year?
 Or do you have other methods?

 Haseeb: Professionally, we set goals at a more regular pace.
-Personally, I sometimes do try to take stock and set goals, but almost always at the end of the year, often after the meditation retreat, I set these larger, more inclusive personal goals for myself.
-I try to ensure that all my goals are measurable and very, very clear.
-So I’ll know if I’ve completed them.
-Not like "getting better at something"; you want to make sure your goals are clear, and you’ll know exactly whether you’ve achieved them or not, and you’ll know the exact day.
+Personally, I sometimes do try to take stock and set goals, but almost always at the end of the year, often after a meditation retreat, I set these larger, more inclusive personal goals for myself.
+I try to ensure all my goals are measurable and very, very clear.
+So I will know if I’ve accomplished them.
+Not like "getting better at something"; you want to ensure your goals are clear, and you will definitely know whether you achieved them or not; you will know exactly what day it was.

-Luba: To truly gain those benefits, how many days do you recommend going on a silent retreat?
+Luba: To truly gain those benefits, how many days do you recommend going on a retreat?

 Haseeb: I recommend at least four days.
-If it’s less than four days, that feeling of despair isn’t strong enough.
+If it’s less than four days, that desperate feeling isn’t strong enough.
 You almost have to traverse the dark valley.

 Lightning Round